firewall

 RS420

-The engine logging system logs information about the application such as errors and other diagnostic information during startup, runtime and shutdown of the firewall engine.
+AresC640Firewall engine logging options The engine logging system logs information about the application such as errors and other diagnostic information during startup, runtime and shutdown of the firewall engine.
 Notice that this does not include firewall generated alerts and events.

 - service firewall <id> logging filter <txt>